 Pay Matriculation Fee

 Students must include payment for a $450 non-refundable matriculation fee when they return their Letter of Intent.
 One-hundred percent of this fee will be credited toward the fall books-and-fees charge due on the first day of classes.
-(See Tuition & Financial Aid Section)
+(See Tuition & Fees Section.)

-The Student Code of Conduct Agreement states the Code of Conduct by which all Gutenberg students must abide.
+The Code of Student Conduct Agreement states the code of conduct by which all Gutenberg students must abide.
 All students must indicate their agreement by signing the Code of Student Conduct Agreement form and returning it to the college office by the first day of Freshman Orientation.
-(See Student Conduct in the Student Life & Housing section.)

 Submit Health Information